 A second price hike in the last six months has taken some of the shine off the Captur’s undeniably generous offering.

-It still remains the of the most exciting cars in the class – both from a design perspective, and the way it zips along.
+It remains one of the most exciting cars in the class – both from a design perspective, and the way it zips along.
 Unlike many of its rivals, the Captur doesn’t feel like it needs any more grunt.

 It’s also well-sorted in the handling department.
 It goes around corners without leaning over like a Kennard’s rental van on a weekend house moving mission, but the ride can bit too nervous for our liking.